rhizoome/git-darcs/README.md

 -----------

 git-darcs will playback the history of the git-repository.
-Every commit that is recorded, will be checked out in git and then recorded in darcs.
+Every commit that is recorded will first be checked out in git and then recorded in darcs.
 For that reason git-darcs lazily imports the latest commit by default.
 This is how it is meant to be used: Using darcs to complement git.
 You can use it to convert repositories, if you like the way non-linear history is handled, it will be sloooow.
 See also `darcs convert import`.

-chmod and symbolic-links
+chmod and symbolic links
 ------------------------

-Darcs does not handle `chmod` or symbolic-links.
-The easiest way to work around this, is letting `git` do the work.
-Since I always make git-commits from the darcs-patches `git` will track `chmod` and symbolic-links for me.
+Darcs does not handle `chmod` or symbolic links.
+The easiest way to work around this isby  letting `git` do the work.
+Since I always make git-commits from the darcs-patches `git` will track `chmod` and symbolic links for me.

 Linearized History
 ------------------